juanroldan1989/gitops-manifests-repo/docs/kind/CLUSTER.md

-# Local Cluster Setup with kind
+# Local Cluster Setup with `Kind`

-If you want to quickly test your apps on a local Kubernetes cluster, you can use kind (Kubernetes IN Docker).
+If you want to quickly test your apps on a local Kubernetes cluster, you can use `kind` (Kubernetes IN Docker).

 Follow these steps:

 ## Prerequisites